NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-dotnet-cli.md

 ms.topic: conceptual
 ---

-# Install and use packages using the dotnet CLI
+# Install and manage packages using the dotnet CLI

 The CLI tool allows you to easily install, uninstall, and update NuGet packages in projects and solutions.
 It runs on Windows, Mac OS X, and Linux.